top of page

 c.
 Hebrews.

-Exodus tells the details about the Hebrews' escape from Egypt.
+Exodus tells the details about the Hebrews' escape from slavery in Egypt.

 They were led under the leadership of Moses.